crest-guru/crest_guru_defai/README.md

 ```

 ```
-make depoit native currency to Silo where max APR with amount 10000000
+make deposit native currency to Silo where max APR with amount 10000000
 ```
 ---